Chris Birchall: International career

 Undoubtedly his most important contribution to the "Soca Warriors" came on 12 November 2005, in their home (first) leg of their 2006 FIFA World Cup qualifying play-off against Bahrain.
-Bahrain's Salman Isa had scored in the 72nd minute and were poised to take a 1–0 lead back home for the second leg, but five minutes later, Birchall fired in a stunning goal from well outside the penalty area to equalise.
-The "Soca Warriors" went on to win the return leg of the play-off in Bahrain 1–0 (on a goal from Lawrence) and advance to their first ever World Cup finals.
+Bahrain's Salman Isa had scored in the 72nd minute and were poised to take a 1–0 lead back home for the second leg, but five minutes later, Birchall fired in a stunning goal from well outside the penalty area to equalize.
+The "Soca Warriors" went on to win the return leg of the play-off in Bahrain 1–0 (on a goal from Lawrence) and advance to their first-ever World Cup finals.
 Along with goalkeeper Shaka Hislop, Birchall was the only member of the World Cup squad to have been born in England, with the remaining members all having been born and raised in Trinidad and Tobago.

-In the World Cup he played all three of the country's games; against Sweden, England and Paraguay.
-Playing against the likes of Steven Gerrard, Frank Lampard and Wayne Rooney was a particularly special moment for the player who had spent his life living in England.

-Following their return from the 2006 World Cup, each member of the Trinidad and Tobago national team was awarded the country's second highest honour, the Chaconia Medal in gold, plus TT$1,000,000 (about £87,500 (one quarter in cash, the rest in unit trusts).
+Following their return from the 2006 World Cup, each member of the Trinidad and Tobago national team was awarded the country's second-highest honour, the Chaconia Medal in gold, plus TT$1,000,000 (about £87,500 (one quarter in cash, the rest in unit trusts).
 He is therefore entitled to suffix his name "C.M." if he wishes.
 "Soca Warrior" fans have also penned a rap song in his honour.

-He fell out of the first team picture in November 2011, before earning a recall under new boss Hutson Charles in March 2013.
+He fell out of the first-team picture in November 2011 before earning a recall under new boss Hutson Charles in March 2013.
 However, he considered his retirement from the international scene in July 2013, having featured on the bench in the CONCACAF Gold Cup.

-Personal life
+Personal and later life

 In 2006, Birchall and Stoke City star Andy Wilkinson invested £200,000 into Zenn Club, a nightclub in Hanley, Stoke-on-Trent.
-However, in July 2008 the club was closed due to debts.
+However, in July 2008, the club closed due to debts.
 The club later re-opened under new management.
 In July 2007, it was reported that Birchall had been dating media personality Jodie Marsh for a brief time.
-His partner, Lucy Mulroy, gave birth to a son, Ashley Edward Birchall, on 28 April 2009.
-Birchall attended Staffordshire University, and graduated with a degree in Professional Sports Writing & Broadcasting in 2016.
+His then-partner, Lucy Mulroy, gave birth to a son, Ashley Edward Birchall, on 28 April 2009.
+Birchall attended Staffordshire University and graduated with a Professional Sports Writing & Broadcasting degree in 2016.
 He opened a football academy in Wolstanton in May 2021, with an emphasis on getting the children to enjoy the game and have fun rather than training hard.
+He began training to become a referee in 2024.
+He accepted a three-year fast-track deal with the PGMOL.